Ny Vestergade

 Ny Vestergade (lit.
 English: New West Street) is a street in central Copenhagen, Denmark.
 It runs from Frederiksholms Kanal to Vester Voldgade and together with Christiansborg's riding grounds, Marble Bridge and Dantes Plads forms an axis between Christiansborg's tower in the east and Ny Carlsberg Glyptotek's dome in the west.
 The National Museum's main entrance is located in the street.
+Ny Vestwrgade 9, Ny Vestergade 11 and Ny Vestergade 13 are listed on the Danish registru of protected buildings and places.

 History

 Ny Vestergade is one of the streets that was created when the Frederiksholm neighbourhood was established in the 1660s.
-It is referred to as Den Nye Vestergade ("The New West Street") in 1665 but was long more commonly called Wigandts Gade after wine trader and ship owner Wigand Michelbecker (1636-1692), who owned a property where National Museum is now located.
+It was referred to as Den Nye Vestergade ("The New West Street") in 1665 but was long more commonly called Wigandts Gade after wine trader and ship owner Wigand Michelbecker (1636–1692), who owned a property where National Museum is now located.
 The name "New" refers to the old Vestergade, which extends westwards from Gammeltorv.

 Notable buildings and residents

 The National Museum occupies the entire north side of the street.
 The recessed main entrance was created by Mogens Clemmensen, Arne Nystrøm and Gehrdt Bornebusch in connection with their expansions of the museum between 1929 and 1938.